 Strauß, N., Painter, J., Ettinger, J., Doutreix, M.-N., Wonneberger, A., & Walton, P. (2021).
 Reporting on the 2019 European Heatwaves and Climate Change: Journalists’ Attitudes, Motivations and Role Perceptions.
 Journalism Practice.

 Strauß, N., Huber, B., & Gil de Zúñiga, H. (2021).
 Structural Influences on the News Finds Me Perception: Why People Believe They Don’t Have to Actively Seek News Anymore.
 Social Media + Society.

 Strauß, N. (2021).
 Framing Sustainable Finance: A Critical Analysis of Op-Eds in the Financial Times.
 International Journal of Business Communication.

 Strauß, N. (2021).
 Devil’s Advocate or Agenda Setter?
-The Role of Journalists Covering Sustainable Finance in Europe, Journalism Studies.
+The Role of Journalists Covering Sustainable Finance in Europe.
 Journalism Studies.

 Strauß, N. (2021).
 Communicating Sustainable Responsible Investments as Financial Advisors: Engaging Private Investors with Strategic Communication.
 Sustainability, 13(3), 3161.